 Decadent, robust and unique, Sawmill Gravy is the answer to your weekend breakfast or brunch dilemma.
 Made with smoky pork sausage, smooth cream and flavorful chicken stock, this rich Southern-style sausage gravy is nothing short of a dream!
-If you love this, gravy, definitely try my Turkey Gravy, Giblet Gravy or Easy Gravy and also my White Gravy for Chicken Fried Chicken and White Gravy for Chicken Fried Steak
+If you love this, gravy, definitely try my Turkey Gravy, Giblet Gravy or Easy Gravy and also my Red Eye Gravy, White Gravy for Chicken Fried Chicken and White Gravy for Chicken Fried Steak

 When I’m not tucked away in the kitchen, mixing batters and folding doughs, I’m most likely on an adventure.
 I am obsessed with travel!
 One of my absolute favorite places to visit is Atlanta, Georgia because, well, the South does it best.
 Georgia is known for its sweet, juicy peaches and their propensity for rich Southern fare: literally, heaven to me.

 Today’s recipe is brought to us by one of Atlanta’s best restaurants ever: Buttermilk Kitchen.
 Sawmill Gravy is one of the many offerings at this iconic neighborhood joint.
 I swear to you, I never miss out on an opportunity to scarf down a plate of their biscuits and gravy.

 Sausage gravy can be made in a lot of different ways.
 Some people use flour and milk while others use evaporated milk.
 Then there are those who add cheese to the mix.
 There is a serious art to making sausage gravy and, let me tell you, Buttermilk Kitchen’s recipe is a Picasso.

 C’mon y’all, let’s take a little trip down South!